4 Must-Try DAM Tips from Chick-Fil-A’s Visual Asset Manager

 Summary

-I now have a way to find all the images and have it in two places minimally.
-On the hard drive and on a DVD.
+I now have a way to find all the images and have them in two places minimally: on the hard drive and on a DVD.
 I normally also upload these and/or give a Disc to the client.
 This makes for the third copy.
-Later I will copy the files from the hard drive to another hard drive giving me in essence 4 copies.
+At the end, I will copy the files from the hard drive to another hard drive, giving me, in essence, four copies.

 I hope this helps you see my digital workflow.